ellsphillips/dwr/readme.md

 # Doctor

-An automated documentation assitant for Pythonic data markup to LaTeX.
+An automated documentation assitant built in Python and TeX for procedural, data-driven reporting.

-Procedurally generate PDF reports from `DataFrame`, `list` and `dict` objects to beautiful, flexible LaTeX documents.

-Doctor aims to ease the reporting build process over other available tools, such as `pandas`, `pandoc` etc, through an intuitive Python API, with a customisable LaTeX class wrapper to accommodate outputs.
+Doctor aims to simplify the reporting build process through an intuitive Python API and customisable LaTeX class to responsively markup Pythonic data objects to professionally typeset documents.

 ## Installation